-The Staatsballett Berlin celebrates its 10thanniversary in 2014.
-The tradition though goes far beyond these ten years as the company was founded by a merger of the former ballet ensembles of Berlin’s three opera houses in 2004.
+The Staatsballett Berlin celebrated its 10thanniversary in 2014.
+The tradition though goes far beyond these ten years, as the company was founded by a reunification of the former ballet ensembles of Berlin’s three opera houses in 2004.
 Eversince, the Staatsballett has become one of the world’s leading ballet companies.

-As Germany’s largest company to date and Berlin’s only classically trained ballet ensemble, the dancers excel in the whole variety of the ballet repertory: deeply rooted in the classical repertory, neo-classical and contemporary works are presented, too.
+As Germany’s largest company to date and Berlin’s only classically trained ballet ensemble, the dancers excel in the whole variety of the ballet repertory: deeply rooted in the classical repertory, neo-classical and contemporary works are presented, as well.

 Since 2011, the Staatsballett Berlin has its home at the Deutsche Oper Berlin.
 The opera’s former paint workshops have now become modern ballet studios that offer excellent working conditions.

-However, the audience will have a chance to familiarize itself with Duato’s style much earlier: Nacho Duato’s “Sleeping Beauty”, created during his tenure in St. Petersburg, will be performed in Berlin in February 2015.
-The two classical pieces “Swan Lake” and “The Nutcracker” are already included in the repertory, making the Tchaikovsky triology complete.
+However, the audience had a chance to familiarize itself with Duato’s style much earlier: Nacho Duato’s “Sleeping Beauty”, created during his tenure in St. Petersburg, premiered in Berlin in February 2015.
+The two classical pieces “Swan Lake” and “The Nutcracker” were already included in the repertory, making the Tchaikovsky trilogy complete again.

-Also new in the schedule and set for March 2015, is Nacho Duato’s signature piece “Multiplicity.
-Forms of Silence and Emptiness”, a homage to the music of Johann Sebastian Bach.
+In March 2015, Nacho Duato’s signature piece “Multiplicity.
+Forms of Silence and Emptiness”, a homage to the music of Johann Sebastian Bach, joined the Staatsballett repertory.

-Repertory works of various styles complete the program.
-Two guest performances, strongly connected to Nacho Duato’s biography, are notable highlights for this season: the Béjart Ballet Lausanne will present itself to Berlin’s audience in October 2014 as well as the newly founded ensemble of Jiři Kylián in March 2015.
+Repertory works of various styles completed Duato’s first season in Berlin.
+Two guest performances, strongly connected to Nacho Duato’s biography, were further notable highlights: the Béjart Ballet Lausanne presented itself to Berlin’s audience in October 2014 as well as the newly founded touring ensemble of Jiři Kylián's former NDT lll in March 2015.